 Fashion is always hunting for the next big thing in digital, but this week is shaping up to be more of the same as brands forgo just chasing buzz to focus on social media programs that drive conversion and bring a return on investment.
 There aren’t that many new bells and whistles out there.
 Most of the digital initiatives this fashion week are in keeping with previous efforts to reach the masses online, and the big platforms are sticking to the tried and true (Facebook, Twitter and Instagram.)
+So having a substantial number of followers on these social media platforms is a must.
+There are some sites from where it is possible to buy Instagram followers that are real and active.

 Just look at the #FashionFlock program that Twitter kicked off last week.
 The platform has 50 influencers, designers, bloggers and celebrities from Marc Jacobs to Nina Garcia whom are currently tweeting the spectacle of fashion week to the wider world.
 It’s essentially the same thing the microblogging platform did in September, except that Mophie is now an official partner and the program includes twice as many participants.